HowieDuhzit/DuhzitOS/docs/archive/FAQ.md

 </details>

 <details>
-<summary><strong> I made a change to my ZaneyOS configuration, how do I activate it? </strong></summary>
+<summary><strong> I made a change to my DuhzitOS configuration, how do I activate it? </strong></summary>

 - Use the `fr` Flake Rebuild alias.
-If you **created a new file** please note you will need to run a `git add .` command in the zaneyos folder.
+If you **created a new file** please note you will need to run a `git add .` command in the duhzitos folder.
 If successful, a new generation will be generated with your changes.
 A logout or reboot could be required depending on what you changed.

 </details>

 <details>
 <summary><strong> How can I configure a different kernel on a specific host? </strong></summary>

-1. You have to edit the `hardware.nix` file for that host in `~/zaneyos/hosts/HOSTNAME/hardware.nix` and override the default.
+1. You have to edit the `hardware.nix` file for that host in `~/duhzitos/hosts/HOSTNAME/hardware.nix` and override the default.
 2. Near the top you will find this section of the `hardware.nix` file.
 ```nix
   boot.initrd.availableKernelModules = ["xhci_pci" "ahci" "nvme" "usbhid" "usb_storage" "sd_mod" "rtsx_usb_sdmmc"];